Types of door locks

 • You turn the handle up in order to lock the door

-The cylinder inside the lock is linked to the keyhole on the outside of the door, allowing you to lock your door more securely from the inside.
+The cylinder inside the lock is linked to the keyhole on the outside of the door, locking your door more securely from the inside.

-You don’t often see dead latches on their own – they’re usually paired with a mortice deadlock as an additional level of security.
+You don’t often see dead latches on their own – they’re usually paired with a mortice deadlock for extra security.

 The most common form of the dead latch is the night latch.
 With these, the door locks as soon as it’s closed.
 If you’re inside, you turn the latch to open the door.
 If you’re outside, you need the key.
 You often see these in flats and student accommodation.